Skip to main content

 Drought Information

-Snowmass Village is now in a Level 4 Drought per the US Drought Monitor.
+Snowmass Village is now in a Level 4 Exceptional Drought per the US Drought Monitor.

 All visitors and residents are encouraged to use water wisely.
 Stream flows are currently low in Snowmass and East Snowmass Creeks, which serve as our two primary water sources.